 This review is of the basic Tower Superior guest room, which was on around the 8th or 9th floor with a stunning view of the old GPO building clocktower.

-Update: this hotel will leave Marriott-Starwood and rebrand as the Fullerton Hotel Sydney on 19 October 2019, meaning Marriott Rewards points will not be able to be used for stays after that date.
+Update: this hotel has already been rebranded as the Fullerton Hotel Sydney on 19 October 2019, meaning it is no longer possible to use Marriott Bonvoy points for stays in this property.

 Research and Booking – The Westin Sydney